tzrtzr000/Tensorflow-GPU-install-instructions-for-lab-machine-ubuntu-14.04-/README.md

-# Tensorflow GPU install on ubuntu 14.04 (lab machine)
+# Tensorflow GPU installation on ubuntu 14.04 or 16.04(lab machine)

 0. update apt-get